 7. Physically snap your fingers.
 Feel yourself snapping back into the present moment.
 Take 3 deep breaths and have a glass of water, go for a walk or another activity that is not centred on food.

-This post skims the surface but gives you a good idea on how your emotions may be affecting your eating habits.
+This post skims the surface but gives you a good idea of how your emotions may be affecting your eating habits.
 This is a complex subject and stems from deeper levels we may not know exist.
-Keep this post handy so you can go through the 7 step process of curbing your emotions and tackling binge eating head on.
-If you would like further help in learning and overcoming your emotional eating habits with long term strategies be sure to check out my health programs or email me email@example.com
+Keep this post handy so you can go through the 7 step process of curbing your emotions and tackling binge eating head-on.
+If you would like further help in learning and overcoming your emotional eating habits with long term strategies be sure to check out my Nutrition and Health programs or email me email@example.com